← Back to Stories

 Key details reported by multiple sources:

-• The Pacific Tsunami Warning Centre issued warnings of possible tsunami waves (0.3m to 1m above tide level) along Indonesian coasts within 1,000km of the epicenter, affecting Indonesia, the Philippines, and Malaysia
+• The Pacific Tsunami Warning Centre issued warnings of potential tsunami waves (0.3m–1m above tide level) affecting Indonesia, the Philippines, and Malaysia within 1,000 km of the epicenter

 • Japan’s Meteorological Agency stated there was no expected tsunami damage to Japan despite possible slight sea level changes

-• Australia’s Bureau of Meteorology confirmed no tsunami threat to the Australian mainland, islands, or territories
+• Australia’s Bureau of Meteorology confirmed no tsunami threat to Australia’s coastline or territories

 Points of Difference